RhoBott/data_at_reed/README.md

 yall\! \!\!\!

-this is a GitHub repository that will help us manage and update to the [Data at Reed](data-at-reed) site. specifically, the information at
+this is a GitHub repository that will help us manage an update to the [Data at Reed](data-at-reed) site. specifically, the information at
 \[Analyzing & Visualizing Data \> R tutorials\]\! ideally, we can point people who come into the mLab to that site to help address common